DiazJavuRmdhn/UploadLocalCode/README.md

 # UploadLocalCode
-some training code, trial and errors with more errors
+some training code, trial and errors with more errors without dataset